 Watch Out For: Saoirse Ronan

-The least-watched film on the list, 45 Years, features what is the best performance by any nominee in any of the acting categories this year.
+The least-seen film on the list, “45 Years,” features what is the best performance by any nominee in any of the acting categories this year.
 Charlotte Rampling, who recently turned 70, is shattering as Kate Mercer, one half of a UK couple whose upcoming 45th anniversary celebration, at which point they will renew their vows in front of dozens of friends, feels threatened after Kate’s husband, Geoff (Tom Courtenay) learns that the body of his first love, lost five decades earlier in a mountaineering accident, has been discovered in the Swiss Alps.
 It is a slow-burning drama that is quietly devastating.
-Watching Rampling in 45 Years, it is hard to believe that this is only her first Oscar nomination.
+Watching Rampling in “45 Years,” it is hard to believe that this is only her first Oscar nomination.

 Best Supporting Actor

 Christian Bale, The Big Short

 Mark Ruffalo, Spotlight

 Comments: The category of Best Supporting Actor is usually overflowing with worthy nominees and an even larger number of almost-nominated supporting players nipping at their heels.
 This year’s list is more low-key than usual.
 We have previous winner in this category (for 2010’s “The Fighter”) Christian Bale as a barefoot, heavy metal-blaring hedge fund manager in “The Big Short.”
 We have star-of-the-moment Tom Hardy as Fitzgerald, the marble-mouthed villain of “The Revenant.”
 We have last year’s category nominee (for “Foxcatcher”) Mark Ruffalo, the impassioned crusader for journalistic integrity in “Spotlight.”
 And we have awards circle mainstay Mark Rylance, playing the stoic, taciturn Soviet spy at the center of Steven Spielberg’s “Bridge of Spies.”